Welcome To The Fast!

 Objectives

-1. Never leave the table hungry.
+Never leave the table hungry.
 Eat until you are reasonably full.
 Try to eat three meals daily without skipping breakfast.
 Snack if needed on healthy food items.

-2. Do the best you can with what you have.
+Do the best you can with what you have.

-6. High fiber foods.
 Include one (1) tablespoon of flaxseeds or chia seeds daily for omega-3s.

-8. Balance meals with foods containing carbohydrates/vegetables.
+Balance meals with foods containing carbohydrates and vegetables.

-12. Stock your food supplies to include some basic staples of rice, beans, canned fruits, oatmeal, canned vegetables including frozen items if needed, spices and others desired.
+Stock your food supplies to include some basic staples of rice, beans, canned fruits, oatmeal, canned vegetables including frozen items if needed, spices and others desired.

 Suggested Food Chart